PaddlePaddle/PaddleClas/docs/en/inference_deployment/paddle_hub_serving_deploy_en.md

      'class_id_map_file':
      ```

-In order to avoid unnecessary delay and be able to predict with batch_size, data preprocessing logic (including `resize`, `crop` and other operations) is completed on the client side, so it needs to be in [PaddleClas/deploy/hubserving/test_hubserving.py# Modify the code related to data preprocessing logic in L35-L52](../../../deploy/hubserving/test_hubserving.py).
+In order to avoid unnecessary delay and be able to predict with batch_size, data preprocessing logic (including `resize`, `crop` and other operations) is completed on the client side, so it needs to be in [PaddleClas/deploy/hubserving/test_hubserving.py# L41-L47](../../../deploy/hubserving/test_hubserving.py#L41-L47) and [PaddleClas/deploy/hubserving/test_hubserving.py#L51-L76](../../../deploy/hubserving/test_hubserving.py#L51-L76) Modify the data preprocessing logic related code.